LINO'S CHICAGO

 Adler Planetarium & Astronomy Museum fascinating sky shows in person and a good Web site for heavenly information

-John G. Shedd Aquarium controversial for importing beluga whales from the ocean, the Shedd is nonetheless impressive for its collection of nearly 8,000 aquatic animals and its newest exhibit about the ecological balance of the Amazon River
+John G. Shedd Aquarium Controversial for importing Beluga whales from the ocean, the Shedd is nonetheless impressive for its collection of nearly 8,000 aquatic animals and its exhibit about the ecological balance of the Amazon River.

 Museum of Science and Industry A little further south near 55th Street and Lake Shore Drive is the Museum of Science and Industry.
 This museum was originally the Palace of Fine Arts at the 1893 Columbian Exposition.
-View the online exhibits of the Titanic as well as age-old favorites: coal mine, U505 submarine, and Colleen Moore's Fairy Castle
+View the online exhibits of the U-505 as well as age-old favorites: coal mine, baby chicks, and Colleen Moore's Fairy Castle.

 The Balzekas Museum of Lithuanian Cultureis a favorite of mine because my parents immigrated to Chic is a favorite of mine because my parents immigrated to Chicago from Lithuania in 1920.
 The museum is one of the nation's leading ethnic museums, and it is a valuable resource for Lithuanian geneology.
 Visit in person at 6500 S. Pulaski, Chicago 60629; phone: (773) 582-6500.